fluidattacks/makes/README.md

 Required environment variables:
 - CI_REGISTRY_USER and CI_REGISTRY_PASSWORD, when deploying to GitLab.
 - DOCKER_HUB_USER and DOCKER_HUB_PASS, when deploying to Docker Hub.
+- GITHUB_ACTOR and GITHUB_TOKEN, when deploying to Github Container Registry.

 Example `makes.nix`: